With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

 Here’s a quick rundown of your choices.

-A detached ADU is a stand-alone building that is separate from the primary residence but on the same property, usually situated in the backyard.
+A detached ADU is a stand-alone build that is separate from the primary residence but on the same property, usually situated in the backyard.

 If you’re looking to rent out the ADU, this is a great option given its ability to provide you and your future tenants with privacy.
 Detached ADUs are also great for housing adult family members or college-aged children.
 As you can see, there are so many ways to maximize a detached ADU.